 Our first recommendation is Wikipedia, the free encyclopedia on the Web that anybody can contribute to.
 While the absence of formal control of what gets published there makes it less than a fully authoritative reference for academic purposes, we don’t see that as an impediment to its usefulness in travel planning.
 Highly recommended!
 Here’s what it says about places we visited:

 For long range travel planning, even before you narrow your choices down to specific localities, we would recommend a visit to the Web site of UNESCO World Heritage.
 There they list over 800 places worldwide that are unsurpassed in their beauty, their history, and their contribution to the culture of the world.
-None that we have ever visited (four
+None that we have ever visited (four on this trip and over 40 in total) has been a disappointment.

 - Historic Centre of Florence